Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 (2) If $X$ is connected and not $\OB$-equisingular, then \eqref{eq.Omax-elim} or $\rho$ is called a $\tSigmamax$-elimination for $(X,\cB,\OB)$, if $D_i \subseteq (X_i)^\OB_{max}$ for $i=0,\ldots,n-1$ and $\tSigmaXn \cap \tSigmaXmax = \emptyset$.

-(3) If $X$ is arbitrary, then \eqref{eq.Omax-elim} or $\rho$ is called a $\tSigmamax$-elimination for $(X,\cB,\OB)$, if it is a $\tSigmamax$-elimination after restriction to each connected component of $X$ which is not $\OB$-equisingular, and an isomorphism after restriction to the other connected components.
+(3) If $X$ is arbitrary, then \eqref{eq.Omax-elim} or $\rho$ is called a $\tSigmamax$-elimination for $(X,\cB,\OB)$, if it is a $\tSigmamax$-elimination after restriction to each connected component of $X$ which is not $\OB$-equisingular, and an isomorphism after restriction to the connected components which are $\OB$-singular.

-(4) Call the sequence \eqref{eq.Omax-elim} reduced, if none of the morphisms is an isomorphism, and in general define the associated reduced sequence by omitting the isomorphisms and renumbering (so the final index $n$ may decrease). \end{definition}
+(4) Call the sequence \eqref{eq.Omax-elim} contracted, if none of the morphisms is an isomorphism, and in general define the associated contracted sequence by omitting the isomorphisms and renumbering (so the final index $n$ may decrease). \end{definition}

-By glueing, one gets a (canonical, functorial) $\tSigmamax$-elimination for a connected, not $\OB$-equisingular $X$, if one has canonical, functorial $\tnu$-eliminations for all $\tnu \in \tSigmaXmax$, and a (canonical, functorial) $\tSigmamax$-elimination for a non-connected $X$, if one has this for all connected components.
-Here functoriality is defined as in Corollary \ref{cor.max-elim}.
-Moreover, in a similar way as above one proves:
+\begin{remark} By glueing, one gets a (canonical, functorial) $\tSigmamax$-elimination for a connected, not $\OB$-equisingular $X$, if one has (canonical, functorial) $\tnu$-eliminations for all $\tnu \in \tSigmaXmax$, and a (canonical, functorial) $\tSigmamax$-elimination for a non-connected $X$, if one has this for all connected components.
+Here functoriality is defined as in Theorem \ref{thm.main.1}. \end{remark}